Skip to main content

 Polkadot nodes use the XX handshake pattern to establish a connection between peers.
 The three following steps are required to complete the handshake process:

-1. The initiator generates a keypair and sends the public key to the responder.
+1. The initiator generates a key pair and sends the public key to the responder.
 The Noise specification and the libp2p PeerId specification describe keypairs in more detail.

 2. The responder generates its own key pair and sends its public key back to the initiator.
 After that, the responder derives a shared secret and uses it to encrypt all further communication.
-The responder now sends its static Noise public key (which may change anytime and does not need to be persisted on disk), its libp2p public key and a signature of the static Noise public key signed with the libp2p public key.
+The responder now sends its static Noise public key (which may change anytime and does not need to be persisted on disk), its libp2p public key, and a signature of the static Noise public key signed with the libp2p public key.

 3. The initiator derives a shared secret and uses it to encrypt all further communication.
-It also sends its static Noise public key, libp2p public key and signature to the responder.
+It also sends its static Noise public key, libp2p public key, and signature to the responder.

 After these three steps, both the initiator and responder derive a new shared secret using the static and session-defined Noise keys, which are used to encrypt all further communication.